What is House Rent Allowance (HRA)?

 - 40% of the Basic Salary = INR 2,00,000 [40%(5,00,000)]

-Use the HRA calculator to find your taxable and tax-exempt House Rent Allowance.
+Use the HRA calculator to find taxable and tax-exempt House Rent Allowance.

-Can a taxpayer claim both deduction on Home Loan & HRA?
+Can a taxpayer claim both deductions on Home Loan & HRA?

-Yes, a taxpayer can claim both HRA and deduction on Home Loan for interest and principle component if the specified conditions are met:
+Yes, a taxpayer can claim both HRA and deduction on a Home Loan for interest and principal component if the specified conditions are met:

 Case | Is the benefit for HRA and deduction on home loan available? |